JetBrains CodeCanvas 2024.2 Help

 • Lifecycle scripts

 Here, you can provide shell scripts that will run during the dev environment lifecycle.
-For example, you can use them to install IDE plugins, configure some automation, etc. For details, refer to Lifecycle Scripts.
+For example, you can use them to configure some automation tasks, personalized environment, or any other custom actions.
+For details, refer to Dev Environment Lifecycle.

 • Personal parameters